 Winter in Tasmania is quite brutal (by Aussie standards) but undeniably beautiful.
 Temperatures drop far below zero in many parts of the state and rain and heavy wind is prevalent.
 Keep in mind that Tassie Winter tends to kick in later than the rest of Australia.
 Taswegians have told me that the coldest months usually fall in August and September, which is technically early spring!

-Wrapping up this Tasmania travel guide, before you get off and tick off all the must do activities, here are a few recommendations for things to bring.
+Wrapping up this Tasmania travel guide, here are a few recommendations for things to bring.

-- Camera or GoPro – Read my recommended Camera Gear List
+- Camera or GoPro - Read my recommended Travel camera gear list

 - A Good Hardshell (waterproof jacket)